vinceimbat/vinceimbat/content/thoughts/imaoka statement one.md

 >the most important thing is always to keep listening with an as open-mind and open-heart as possible...to what's going on in our own head and heart/body.

 Listening here is what "true-entrusting" entails.
-This reminded me of [[thoughts/henry bugbee|Henry Bugbee]] who said that wherever one's thoughts came from should be trusted.
+This reminded me of [[henry bugbee|Henry Bugbee]] who said that wherever one's thoughts came from should be trusted.

 In affirming this, I ought to ask the following questions:
 - How do I trust myself?